Welcome to today's edition of the Rush 24-7 podcast.

 Why, ever since the recession happened, we've recovered 45% of the wealth that was lost.

-That's how great this recovery's been.
+That's how great this recovery has been.

 That's right.

-Not even half the wealth that was lost in the market plunge and job losses, you name it, however, you can tabulate the loss of wealth.
+Not even half the wealth that was lost in the market plunge and job losses, you name it.

-And by the way, that's an aggregate number, not means everybody loses, not everybody's wealthy, but when you add up the amount of money that everybody lost, the categories called wealth, and this recovery's been so robust that even the White House own report claims that we have recovered roughly 45% of the wealth lost during the recession.
+And this recovery has been so robust that even the White House own report claims that we have recovered roughly 45% of the wealth lost during the recession.

 The report does not mention wages or salaries, even though they have dropped for nearly all Americans since 2009.

-It doesn't mention inequality, which has risen since 2009, which I just again mention.
+It doesn't mention inequality, which has risen since 2009, which I just, again, mention.

-I mean, this is they're just making it up.
+I mean, this is, they're just making it up.

 And they're making it up at the White House because they know they can.